SCOTUS & the EPA: How Decarbonization Efforts Adds Value

 Why DERs Remain Critical to Decarbonization Efforts

 Irrespective of any political or regulatory position, the distributed energy resource (DER) market is growing exponentially.
 That market includes the prosumer-driven proliferation of rooftop photovoltaic solar, electric vehicles and their requisite charging needs, and increasing battery storage.
-As paired with demand response conservation strategies, utilities can decrease their energy spending while simultaneously supplying affordable, reliable power to their communities.
+As paired with demand flexibility conservation strategies, utilities can decrease their energy spending while simultaneously supplying affordable, reliable power to their communities.

 In the U.S., enhancing grid resiliency has shifted into high gear this summer, with organizations like MISO and ERCOT challenged by a demand that is quickly exceeding their available capacity.
 DER technologies offer unique opportunities to utility providers seeking to broaden their energy portfolio and hit decarbonization targets.
 With the right distributed energy resource management system (DERMS), utilities can institute virtual power plants during peak times —a collective of interconnected IoT devices like solar panels—to provide excess energies during demand days to reinforce energy needs.

 Like a virtual power plant, utilities can utilize stored battery energy to enhance their demand flexibility.
 Whether in response to a demand event or through time-of-use rates, battery storage offers that same potential to develop new energy sources to tap into while strengthening grid resilience.
 With the proliferation and evolution of battery storage technologies, the potential within EV-managed charging programs, and virtual power plants, utilities have a widening array of opportunities to strengthen and reimagine their grid with an emphasis on-demand flexibility.